mrarai/mrraidemo/README.md

 # mrraidemo
-this is my first git resporatory
+This is my first GIT Resporatory
+AUTHOR - AMAN RAI